Tokens404/Guilded-Generator/README.md

 # UserNameScraper
-🤖 | The Best And Fastest Username Scraper
+🤖 | The Best And Fastest Guilded Generator

 ---------------------------------------